Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 and Before my injury?
 Yeah, I can say it.
 Yeah.
-I was like, so, so, so focused like on running and like, also one thing that I learned too is I wanted to control everything, like my sleep, my, my food, my, I didn't want to get sick.
+I was like, so, so, so focused like on running.
+And like, also one thing that I learned too is I wanted to control everything, like my sleep, my, my food, my, I didn't want to get sick.
 Like,

 Speaker

-all year around but like we are human so it's normal to get sick and like yeah so that was a lot so just like focused one day at a time like having fun like on that day and like don't like think too much in our advance and like trying to control also like for example I needed to run a specific time at in my and my race so I was training with that time in mind that's like uh that pace and time.
+all year around but like we are human so it's normal to get sick and like yeah so that was a lot so just like focused one day at a time like having fun like on that day and like don't like think too much in our advance and like trying to control also like for example I needed to run a specific time at in my at my race so I was training with that time in mind that's like uh that pace and time.
 And if I did like two seconds per K, like slower, I was like, okay, my training is not good enough.
 Like all that thing, like just like be more flexible and like, yeah.

 Speaker